Mikayla Nogueira

-Mikayla Jane Nogueira is an American social media influencer, known for posting makeup tutorials on TikTok and Instagram.
-As of February 2023, Nogueira has 14.6 million followers on TikTok, over 2.4 million followers on her Instagram page, and over 441K followers on her personal Instagram account.
+Mikayla Jane Nogueira Hawken (born June 13, 1998) is an American social media influencer.

 Early life

-Nogueira was born to Patrice, who is an artist and an elementary school counselor, and Michael Nogueira.
-She has an older brother of three years.
+Nogueira was born to Patrice – an artist and elementary school counselor – and Michael Nogueira.
+She has an older brother and an older sister.
 Her family is mostly of Portuguese descent.
 She was raised in East Freetown, Massachusetts, and graduated from Apponequet Regional High School in 2016.
-She has stated that her love for makeup started when she bought Avon Products from a friend of her mother, as early as 10 years old.
-She started with simple makeup routines and grew more proficient.
-In high school, she was a member of DECA, where she competed in business competitions, relating it to the beauty industry.
+She has stated that her love for makeup started when she bought Avon Products from a friend of her mother.

 Nogueira attended Bryant University, where she graduated with a Bachelor of Arts in communications in 2020.
-In college, Nogueira was an intern for a radio station.
-Nogueira had started graduate school in 2020, but "ended up dropping out of school when I found out I'd have to do it full-time instead of part-time because of the pandemic".
-This allowed her to continue making beauty videos full time.
+In college, she was an intern for a radio station.
+Nogueira started graduate school in 2020, but "ended up dropping out of school when I found out I'd have to do it full-time instead of part-time because of the pandemic."

 Career

-Early years

-Prior to her notability from TikTok, Nogueira started posting beauty and makeup content on the social media app Tumblr as early as 2013.
-Nogueira experienced success on this platform, but not to the extent she later would on TikTok.
-Nogueira also once had a YouTube channel, where she would post beauty videos and vlogs.
-Her old channel has since been taken down.
-For the next few years, Nogueira did not post as much on social media as she was a full-time student.